dasmedeiros/spotify-etl/README.md

 To manually run the Spotify ETL process and update your Spotify data in the database, follow these steps:

 1. Make sure you have completed the installation steps mentioned above.

+2. If you will run this manually, make sure you have the tables and relationships created in your database.
+If you use Airflow to automate the process, there's a task to handle this.

-2. Run the ETL process using the following command:
+3. Run the ETL process using the following command:

    ```
    python spotify_etl.py